laptopsr/ssh2miningHelper/README.md

 Demo:  https://github.com/laptopsr/ssh2miningHelper/blob/main/screenshot.png

 This README provides instructions for setting up and using the SSH2miningHelper project to monitor mining builds on CPU.
-Ensure that the prerequisites are met and follow the steps accordingly.
-Feel free to explore the provided demo for reference.